-However, while it may offer a way out in limited situations, NordVPN does not recommend usage of these servers unless necessary.
+However, while it may offer a way out in limited situations, NordVPN does not recommend the usage of these servers unless necessary.

 Safety first as they always say, and aside from anonymity, NordVPN also offers extensive features to keep your data safe.
-This ranges from high-level encryption of the data being sent and received, as well as other tools.
+Some examples include routing your connection through multiple servers, high-level data encryption, and more.

 Military-grade AES-256 encryption

 A VPN connection consists of two main segments – a connection protocol (the handshake) and the encryption protocol.
 The encryption protocol sets the level of security applied to the data your device is sending or receiving.

-As a general guideline, 256-bit encryption is extremely secure at this point of time and is still considered uncrackable.
+As a general guideline, 256-bit encryption is extremely secure at this point in time and is still considered uncrackable.
 However, it does seem like there may be a possibility to overcome this in the future – but that’s another discussion altogether.